Juneteenth celebrates just one of the United States’ 20 emancipation days

 As historians have long documented, emancipations did not remove all the shackles that prevented Black people from obtaining full citizenship rights.
 Nor did emancipations prevent states from enacting their own laws that prohibited Black people from voting or living in white neighborhoods.

-In fact, based on my research, emancipations were actually designed to force Blacks and the federal government to pay reparations to slave owners – not to the enslaved – thus ensuring white people maintained advantages in accruing and passing down wealth across generations..
+In fact, based on research, emancipations were actually designed to force Blacks and the federal government to pay reparations to slave owners – not to the enslaved – thus ensuring white people maintained advantages in accruing and passing down wealth across generations.

 Reparations to slave owners